rpdelaney/l4d2-tourney-rules/rules.md

 to another tickrate.

 #####4.4
-Servers with DoS protection are always given priority unless they are outside the continental United States.
+Servers with [DoS Protection](https://github.com/SirPlease/IPTables) are preferred.

 #####4.5
 If both teams have a server but cannot agree on which server to